What is Stock Music? (Ultimate Guide)

 PremiumBeat offers two business models:

-• monthly subscription ($64.95/mo for 5 standard licenses)
+• Monthly subscription ($64.95/mo for 5 standard licenses)

-• single purchase with two types of licenses: standard license ($49) & premium license ($199)
+• Single purchase with two types of licenses: standard license ($49) & premium license ($199)

 If you want to find the perfect music and quality is your priority, PremiumBeat is a great choice.